The Valley (stadium): Jimmy Seed Stand

 The Jimmy Seed (or South) Stand is the oldest part of the ground, and dates from the early 1980s.
-This stand is named after Charlton's manager, Jimmy Seed (1895–1966) – with whom Charlton won the FA Cup in 1947.
+This stand is named after Charlton's manager, Jimmy Seed (1895–1966), with whom Charlton won the 1947 FA Cup.
 This stand has a capacity of around 3,000 and hosts the away supporters at games.
 It is also the only part of the Valley with a supporting pillar.